Updated: Jun 1, 2026

 • The movie's blue door is gone, but colorful streets are everywhere.

-Photo Tip: The pastel-colored houses on Lancaster Road and Westbourne Grove are the most photographed — go before 10am for empty streets.
+Photo Tip: The pastel-colored houses on Lancaster Road and Westbourne Grove are the most photographed — go before sunset for warm light.

 15 min

-Hyde Park tree-lined pathways and serene Serpentine lake in central London, England
+Hyde Park lake framed by blooming red blossoms on tree branches in central London, England

 Hyde Park